 logo museum conflict

-Sometimes the obvious hasn´t to be in the logo composition
+Sometimes the obvious doesn´t have to be in the logo composition

 About this work

 Who would imagine a courtroom as a cultural hub?
 This museum transformed a space of justice into a captivating story of Porto.
-The museum offers a unique perspective from notorious cases to historical documents and antiquated tools.
-I had the pleasure of working on this project as a member of ByAR – Augmented Your Reality.
-It was integral to this project in the multimedia experience.
+The museum offers a unique perspective on notorious cases, historical documents, and antiquated tools.

 This project was developed as a team member of ByAR – Augmented Your Reality, where I worked as a designer.
 All rights reserved.